Seesaw neutrino dark matter by freeze-out: Abstract

 \section{Abstract}

 We investigate whether right-handed neutrinos can play the role of the dark matter of the Universe and be generated by the freeze-out production mechanism.
 In the standard picture, the requirement of a long lifetime of the right-handed neutrinos implies a small neutrino Yukawa coupling.
 As a consequence, they never reach thermal equilibrium, thus prohibiting production by freeze-out.
 We note that this limitation is alleviated if the neutrino Yukawa coupling is large enough in the early Universe to thermalize the sterile neutrinos, and then becomes tiny at a certain moment, which makes them drop out of equilibrium.
-As a concrete example realization of this framework, we consider here a phase transition in a Froggatt-Nielsen model.
-In the Froggatt-Nielsen unbroken phase, the Yukawa coupling of the right-handed neutrinos with leptons is large, keeping them in thermal equilibrium.
-After the phase transition their Yukawa coupling is reduced such that they are rendered stable on cosmological time scales.
+As a concrete example realization of this framework, we consider a Froggatt-Nielsen model supplemented by an additional scalar field which obeys a global symmetry (not the flavour symmetry).
+Initially, the vacuum expectation value of the flavon is such, that the effective neutrino Yukawa coupling is large and unsuppressed, keeping them in thermal equilibrium.
+At some point the new scalar also gets a vacuum expectation value that breaks the symmetry.
+This may occur in such a way that the vev of the flavon is shifted to a new (smaller) value.
+In that case, the Yukawa coupling is reduced such that the sterile neutrinos are rendered stable on cosmological time scales.
 We show that this mechanism works for a wide range of sterile neutrino masses.